AndrewOfC/python_minutes/arrayloop/NOTES.md

 If you do need to have the indices of the elements you're iterating over, this is the most pythonic way of doing it.  (* highlight i,s *) Note the python for-loops have the capacity to manage multiple variables

-enumerate is a builtin function that produces aq 'generator' that yields the index,element.
+enumerate is a builtin function that produces a 'generator' that yields the index,element.